wiwik-instiki/EndekGAN-T2I/README.md

 - weighted sampling; and
 - latent-noise generation.

-Therefore, the reported runs are **complete seed-specific experimental repetitions**, not repeated model initialization under one fixed split.
+Therefore, the three seeds represent **complete seed-specific experimental repetitions**, not repeated initialization on one fixed data split.

-## Preprocessing
+## Image preprocessing

-All images are:
+All images are processed as:

 ```text
 RGB conversion